-…JHD refers to Huntington’s disease has an age of symptom onset from Infancy to 20 years old.
-JHD takes away all of a kid’s abilities over time, so for a kid it makes it hard for them to do simple things like go outside to play with their friends on the playground or even blow out their birthday candles.
+Variable Prognosis: While higher repeats generally mean a more aggressive, faster-progressing disease, the exact prognosis for an individual with <60 repeats can vary, making it important to consult with specialists.
+Cases may progress over 10 to 30 years.
+It makes it hard for them to do simple things like go outside to play with their friends on the playground or even blow out their birthday candles.
 There are many milestones that these kids might never experience.
-It slowly takes away abilities and worsens and worsens until they can’t do anything, and then they sadly pass away from it within 10 years.
+It slowly takes away abilities and worsens and worsens until they can’t do anything, and then they sadly pass away from it.

 There is NO CURE.